Faqir Hussain: Club career

-In 1955, Hussain participated at the Army Football Tournament in Iran with the Pakistan Combined Armed Forces Services football team while playing for Pakistan Airforce, in a tournament which showcased army football teams from India, Iran, Turkey, Iraq, and Syria.
+In 1955, Hussain participated at the Army Football Tournament in Iran with the Pakistan Combined Services football team while playing for Pakistan Airforce, in a tournament which showcased army football teams from India, Iran, Turkey, Iraq, and Syria.
 Along with Moideen Kutty, Hussain was a crucial player of the Air Force team.

 In August 1960, he scored in a 2–0 victory against a select team from Hoshiarpur in the 25th minute during the fifth Ismail Gold Shield Football Tournament in the semifinals.
 The tournament which featured teams from India and Iran concluded with PAF winning the final.
 He also played the Inter-Services Football Championship for Pakistan Air Force at the domestic level in Pakistan.
-In the 16th edition of the championship in 1960, Faqir scored a hat-trick against Pakistan Army winning the final by 3–0.
+In the 8th edition of the championship in 1960, Faqir scored a hat-trick against Pakistan Army winning the final by 3–0.

 In 1961, while playing for Pakistan Airforce in a friendly game against the Iranian club Shahin F.C., he scored all 4 goals for his team in a match which ended in a 6–4 defeat.

+In 1969, Faqir scored seven out of eleven goals against Pakistan Navy in the opening match of the Inter-Services Football Championship.